 Nick Johnson QC is a recognised expert in complex financial and business crime disputes, together with a cross-over regulatory and civil practice.
-He is ranked at Silk Band 1 for Financial Crime by Chambers & Partners 2021, described as “an exceptional advocate and a highly experienced fraud lawyer” and as a Leading Silk for Business & Regulatory Crime by the Legal 500 2021, which praises him as, “a phenomenal advocate, both in his written and oral presentation… A master tactician with a wonderful court presence, he manages the team expertly – simply the real deal.”
+He is ranked at Silk Band 1 for Financial Crime by Chambers & Partners 2021, described as “an exceptional advocate and a highly experienced fraud lawyer” and as a Leading Silk for Business & Regulatory Crime by the Legal 500 2022, which praises him as, “a silk with a great court presence.
+He has a very easy manner with clients.” and, previously, “a phenomenal advocate, both in his written and oral presentation… A master tactician with a wonderful court presence, he manages the team expertly – simply the real deal.”
 He is joint head of the OTC Business Crime & Regulatory Group.

 Nick has developed a specialism in corporate bribery and corruption cases, including cross-border investigations and trials.
 In addition to the UK, Nick has experience of investigations brought by the DOJ and SEC in the United States and similar litigation in Europe and the Middle East.
 His practice includes cross-over work such as civil fraud, civil recovery and corporate regulation.
 For example, he recently acted in an LCIA arbitration worth over £115m, between two parties in a former Soviet Republic involving high value commodities, and currently acts for the former CEO of a private bank in a tortious deceit claim.
 He also has considerable experience in areas such as tax evasion, AML, corporate compliance, private prosecutions, DPAs, economic sanctions, cross-jurisdictional issues, privilege, search, production and freezing orders, providing strategic advice and representation to corporate clients and senior managers alike.
 Nick is also retained by specialist prosecution agencies, often at a pre-charge stage.
 He is appointed to the SFO QC Panel.